Why You Need to Improve Your Relationship with Money

 The first step to changing your money habits is to be honest with yourself about what they are.
 Do you spend too much money when you’re out with friends?
 Do you have a hard time sticking to a budget?
 Once you know your money habits, you can start working on changing them.

 2. Set realistic financial goals.

-If you want to improve your relationship with money, it’s important to set realistic financial goals.
+Setting realistic financial goals to improve your relationship with money is necessary.
 Otherwise, you’re setting yourself up for disappointment.
 Figure out what you want to achieve financially and make a plan for how you’re going to get there.

 3. Talk about money with your friends and family.

 Money is still a taboo subject for many people, but it doesn’t have to be.
 Talk about money with your friends and family members.
 Share your financial goals and ask for their advice and support.